camilofgtp1/SelfDrivingTrackVehicle/src/Kettenfahrzeug/QLearning.md

       vehicle.perform(action);

       /*
-        Based on last action, do one step, return environment observation, acquired reward for that action. observation, reward, isDone, info = environment.step(action)
+        Based on last action, do one step, return environment observation, acquire reward for that action. observation, reward, isDone, info = environment.step(action)
       */